-Background: I’m a philosopher at the Qualia Research Institute (QRI) working on the intersection of neuroscience and phenomenology.
+Background: I’m a philosopher working on the intersection of neuroscience and phenomenology.
 As part of this research and to develop my practice, I recently did a 7-day vipassana meditation retreat.
-The following are some perspectives, models, and hypotheses I had on how some of the ‘Western’ ideas we’re working with at QRI could connect to ‘Eastern’ contemplative practices.
+The following are some perspectives, models, and hypotheses I had on how some of the ‘Western’ ideas I’ve been thinking about could connect to ‘Eastern’ contemplative practices.
 (Yes, I know I wasn’t supposed to think during a retreat, but enlightenment will just have to wait, I have things to do…)

 Buddhism is the start of something really important

 I think Buddhism does a really good job at telling a coherent and useful story about how the mind works — and the difficulty of telling stories about the mind that are both coherent and useful is, I think, drastically under-appreciated.
 Major credit to Buddha here.
 But Buddhism is also incomplete: it talks about what the big-picture dynamics of subjective experience are, but is silent about how these dynamics are implemented.
 Put simply, Buddhism says a lot about the mind, but nothing about the brain, and this is ultimately limiting.
 We need ways to connect what’s going on in the mind during meditation to neuroscience and information theory; we need more frames for what’s going on, we need better and more quantitative frames, we need meta frames for how everything fits together.